tararoys/NVDA-Talon/README.md

-##Random musings:
+## Setting Up Other Noises

-It is *possible* to wire other sounds to do the same job, but at the moment that requires at least double the setup because it requires installing the whole parrot.py system. https://github.com/chaosparrot/parrot.py/blob/master/docs/TALON_VOICE.md  So if I wanted to use SHHHHHH instead of ssssss as my noise, I would need to follow all the setup instructions to configure parrot.py.
+It is *possible* to wire other sounds to do the same job.
+I, however, don't bother.

+If you do wish to bother- for example, if you have time and money and want to make it respont to a shhh noise,  see https://github.com/chaosparrot/parrot.py/blob/master/docs/TALON_VOICE.md